Kristina01111000/Drws_site/README.md

 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

-  1/23/25
-- Figure out how to work the folders in constant contact, make it less confusing, figure out where archived emails go

 1/30